UniMath/agda-unimath/src/set-theory/perfect-images.lagda.md

       v = tr (λ _ → ¬ (is-perfect-image f g _)) q s
 ```

-Using the property above, we can talk about ancestor of `a` which are not images of `g`.
+Using the property above, we can talk about origins of `a` which are not images of `g`.

 ```agda
 module _